SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error.

-.. py:function:: readEnrollment(enrollmentID, filter, transactionID)
+.. py:function:: readEnrollment(enrollmentID, attributes, transactionID)
     :noindex:

     Retrieve the attributes of an enrollment.